Reference

 Ad-to-Page Congruence

 The degree to which a paid ad and its destination landing page are aligned across visual style, messaging, and emotional tone.
 High congruence means visitors experience a seamless transition from ad click to landing page — the colors, imagery, headline promise, and tone all match.
 Low congruence creates cognitive dissonance that increases bounce rates and raises cost per acquisition.
-AdAlign scores congruence on a 1–10 scale across four dimensions: visual match, message match, information scent, and tone consistency.
+AdAlign scores congruence on a 1–10 scale across four dimensions: visual match, message match, above-the-fold continuity, and tone consistency.

 Alignment Drift